baratgabor/GridOS/README.md

   - `IUpdateSubscriber`: With this interface you can subscribe to recurring automatic execution, which simply requires setting an `UpdateFrequency` and declaring an `Update()` method.
 You can modify this frequency any time, and the system will adjust.
 The system dynamically changes the main frequency of the programmable block too, so it runs only when it is actually requested by at least one module.

   - `ICommandPublisher`: With this interface you can publish a list of commands.
-The methods you associate to the commands will be executed when the programmable block receives the commands as an argument.
+The methods linked to the commands will be executed when the programmable block receives the commands as an argument.

   - `IDisplayElementPublisher`: With this interface you can specify a display element to be shown in GridOS's display system.
 The display element can be a simple `DisplayElement`, for displaying non-interactive textual information; `DisplayCommand`, for displaying executable commands; and `DisplayGroup`, for creating a node that contains other nodes.
 This system is extremely flexible; you can create a fully custom hierarchy, and even change it during runtime, since most changes are designed to propage to the screen automatically.
 The `DisplayGroup` node type lets you subscribe to multiple events, e.g. `BeforeOpen`, so you can be notified when the group is about to be opened (for e.g. refreshing the information elements or command labels).